zmyzheng/Signature-Authentication-Pen/README.md

 # Signature-Authentication-Pen

-This responsory is for IOT project Signature Authentication Pen
+This responsory is for IOT project Signature Authentication Pen.
+A demo can be seen at https://youtu.be/xxnGFsNmaTY

 ## Introdution